 "If one looks back at the 70s and 80s, the expectations and belief that a very extensive power development was necessary were not entirely justified.
 It has simply been shown that energy forecasts were lower.
 However, that is something one can say in hindsight, knowing how the developments unfolded later in the 80s."

 While also blaming faulty projections of the future energy requirements, the newspapers interpreted this as an admittance to guilt for the Labour Party carrying out the damming and thereby creating the conflict without grounds.
-Additionally, the newspapers in 1987 underscored that there had existed projections that contradicted the urgent necessity of the damming during the Alta-controversy, but that the government had refused these as the construction of the dam had become a matter of prestige for the Labor Government.
+Additionally, the newspapers in 1987 underscored that there had existed projections that contradicted the urgent necessity of the damming during the Alta-controversy, but that the government had refused these as the construction of the dam had become a matter of prestige for the Labour Government.
 Brundtland's responsibility during the Alta-controversy and her current role as leader of the Labour Party and soon-to-be prime minister again from 1990-1996 further institutionalized the responsibility of the Labour Party.

 While Edy states that public officials who retain their position have the power to sponsor their narrative of the past in the aftermath, the Alta-controversy illustrates there is no guarantee for this narrative being accepted by the newspapers.
 Even when Labour officials attempted to mitigate this responsibility by admitting an unfortunate outcome of the Alta-controversy, their attempts to distance themselves from the question of guilt were, on the other hand, interpreted as a confession.